canonical/tailscale-snap/docs/manual-testing-playbook.md

 > open /etc/apt/sources.list.d/tailscale.list: no such file or directory

+If Tailscale is already at the latest version, you will simply see a message about no updates needed.

 ## Unknowns

 Untested; this playbook does not cover these cases.

-- tailscale update (it won't work, crashing with a permissions error - TODO: add an example test for this, even if we can't test it if tailscale is at the latest version)
-- tailscale switch (untested - requires multiple accounts. no reason for it to not work though)
+- tailscale switch (untested - requires multiple accounts. no reason for it to not work though, since the login/logout commands work.)
 - tailscale configure kubeconfig (untested - requires k8s server.
 This may not work if requires file paths, etc., but the command is alpha)
 - tailscale lock